Protesters set Ebola treatment center on fire in DRC, demanding return of body

 Officers from the national police force who were deployed to the scene worked swiftly to restore order, Mambele told CNN.

-A spokesperson for the Democratic Republic of Congo, Patrick Muyaya, condemned the attack, telling CNN that the locals responded by doing “exactly what they shouldn’t do.”
+A spokesperson for the DRC, Patrick Muyaya, condemned the attack, telling CNN that the locals responded by doing “exactly what they shouldn’t do.”

 Mambele said the incident exemplified the dangers of rising misinformation within the community.
 Many residents in Ituri province believe that “Ebola is a lie,” he told CNN.